 - Use Corporate Buzzwords to Win Them Over: Millennials appreciate it when they're not bombarded with meaningless phrases like "bottom line" or "take it to the next level."
 They're more likely to gravitate toward a company that speaks to them in simple, yet punchy, language.
 Go through your job ads targeted towards millennials, clear them of corporate-speak and buzzwords, and watch more millennial resumes pour into your inbox.

 - Try Too Hard to Get Millennials: If the feed of Twitter user @BrandsSayingBae is any indication, millennials can see right through a company that tries too hard to get cute with them.
 The remedy for this is the same as that in the previous point: Express your company's brand through copy that highlights strengths in simple, succinct language.

-- Fail to Provide Post-Interview Feedback: According to LinkedIn's Talent Trends Report, 95 percent of millennials want to hear what you thought about them after the interview.
-It might seem a ton of effort to follow up on applicants you rejected, but they need the feedback so they can improve for future interviews—and, perhaps, come back to your company so you can make use of their newly acquired skills and knowledge.
+- Fail to Provide Post-Interview Feedback: According to LinkedIn's Talent Trends Report, 95% of millennials want to hear what you thought about them after the interview.
+It might seem like a ton of effort to follow up on applicants you rejected, but they need the feedback so they can improve for future interviews—and, perhaps, come back to your company so you can make use of their newly acquired skills and knowledge.

 These might seem like a lot of concessions to make to millennials.
 However, it's important to note that they just want to keep up with the times and hope that the company they'll work for will do the same.
 Avoid the mistakes mentioned above, and you'll be rewarded with a vibrant workforce.

 Sarah Landrum is a freelance journalist specializing in career development.
 Sarah's work has been featured on notable publications including Forbes, Business Insider, The Muse, and Entrepreneur.